midhungopipk/invisiblecloak/README.md

 Installation

-Clone this repo to your local machine using  https://github.com/midhungopipk/invisiblecloak.git

-to see How it WORKS

 Setup/Requirements: vs code

-The code is written in Python (Python3).
+The code is written in Python (Python3) & Using Open cv.

-numpy
-OpenCV
-time